Alexander Murray (geologist): Marriage and children

 Around 1836, Murray married Fanny Judkins in Scotland.
 Together, they had a son, Anthony Hepburn (born 30 October 1840), and two daughters Mary Ellen (born 2 October 1838) and Helen (born 19 March 1843).

 Judkins died in the winter of 1862–1863 in Woodstock while Murray was temporarily residing at the Geological Survey of Canada's headquarters in Montreal.

 Later life and death

 In 1864 Murray moved to Newfoundland and became the first director of the Geological Survey of Newfoundland.
 His first major task was to produce a reliable topographical map of the interior of the island.
 He did detailed work in the area between Hall's Bay and St. George's Bay, as well as the area surrounding Conception, Placentia, and St. Mary's bays.
 He also mapped parts of the Great Northern Peninsula and central Newfoundland.

 Murray produced the first geological map of Newfoundland, and his reports of rich resources in the island's interior were an important factor in the decision to build the trans-island railway in 1881.

-Poor health caused Murray to return to Scotland in 1883.
+Poor health caused Murray to return to Britain in 1883.
 On 18 December 1884, Murray died in Belmont Cottage, Crieff.